Commercial Property

 Arguably the most obvious involves direct investment.
 Here, investors will purchase a commercial property with the aim of utilising it for a return.
 This can be done through several means.
 For example: Investors can rent the commercial space out to a business to generate income, sell the property on to another buyer for a profit, or convert the property to target a new market.

 There are many options available to investors when it comes to financing these purchases.
-Should they have the capital available, commercial properties can be bought with cash.
+Should they have the capital available, commercial real estate can be bought with cash.
 Otherwise, they can apply for a commercial BTL mortgage, or utilise more bespoke options such as a bridging loan.

 2. Commercial property funds

-Outside of owning a physical building outright, direct and indirect commercial property funds are available to investors.
+Outside of owning a physical building outright, direct and indirect property funds are available to investors.

 Indirect property funds also offer investors another way to collectively gain exposure to the property market.
 These collective schemes invest in shares of property firms that are publicly listed on the stock market.
 Typically, this may be done via an investment in a Real Estate Investment Fund (REIT).